FIGHTING FIT: HOW TO TRAIN LIKE A BOXER

 There are different ways to use the heavy bag, but often you’ll want to unload your hardest hits, with good form, and keep going through the fatigue for 3-minute rounds.

 For anyone who’s interested in reaping the fitness-related benefits of boxing without wanting to step into a ring competitively, why not try a fitness-focused boxing class instead?
-At PureGym we have our very own Pure Combat sessions that might be just what the doctor ordered.
+At PureGym classes are included in your membership and we offer a variety of fitness classes to allow your workouts to be fun and varied.